Seda K. Gasparyan (Doctor of Sciences in Philology)

 1. Azizean A., Arkhivayin vaveragrer Jemal P’ashayi spanut’ean masin, “Vem”, T’ (ZHE) tari, t’iv 3 (59), 2017 (In Armenian).

-2. «Ants’eali yusher»/Z. Yeolean; Kazmoghner, A. Azizean, A. Simonean; Ar’ajabani heghinak, A.Simonean, Grakhos, A. Yakobean, Yer., “Lusakn”, 2023 (In Armenian).
+2. «Ants’eali yusher»/Z. Yeolean; Kazmoghner, A. Azizean, A. Simonean; Ar’ajabani heghinak, A.Simonean, grakhos, A. Yakobean, Yer., “Lusakn”, 2023 (In Armenian).

 3. Arts’akhi yev Zangezuri hay azgabnakut’yan zinvats ink’napashtpanut’yan patmut’yunits’ (1918- 1920 t’t’.).
 Vaveragrer yev hushagrut’yunner / Kazm., M. A. Harut’yunyan, “Kachar” taregirk’, Girk’ 15(179-190), Shushi, «Kachar» gitakan kentroni hrat., 2021 (In Armenian).

-4. Giwlkhandanean A., Yeghap’vokhakan demk’er, “Hay’renik’” amsagir, Boston, 1936, N 6 (In Armenian).
+4. Gyulkhandanean A., Yeghap’okhakan demk’er, “Hay’renik’” amsagir, Boston, 1936, N 6 (In Armenian).

 5. Zohrabyan Ed., Yolyanner.
 Vaveragrakan vipak: Khmb., A.M.
 Aristakesyan, Yer., «Sovetakan grogh», 1988 (In Armenian).